KuwaLee/PO-Revision-Date-Updater/README.md

 # POT-Creation-Date-Updater

-This is a Python script to automatically update `POT-Creation-Date` of `messages.po` while translating for Bluesky app with `VS code`.
+This is a Python script to automatically update `PO-Revision-Date` of `messages.po` while translating for Bluesky app with `VS code`.

 ## How to use

-1. Clone and copy `POT-Creation-Date-Updater.py` any where you like.
+1. Clone and copy `PO-Revision-Date-Updater.py` any where you like.

-2. Edit `update_pot_creation_date()` to match your condition.
+2. Edit `update_po_revision_date()` to match your condition.

 3. In `VS code` you need [`Run on save`](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) extension.